WNWV: JenY 107.3

 WNWV quietly dropped the smooth AC format in favor of an all Christmas music format on November 15, 2019, dubbed "Christmas on The Wave".
 While initially thought to have been a holiday season break from format, reports later surfaced that WNWV would flip to a new format either at or before Christmas 2019.
 At the same time, mysterious billboards began appearing in the Cleveland area bearing the hashtag #WhoIsJeny, with cryptic social media accounts on Twitter and Instagram set up for the campaign.
 Local website Cleveland Scene reported that WNWV would "abandon the (smooth AC) format" on December 6, followed by radio news website RadioInsight reporting that the airstaff was set to leave the station.
 The Plain Dealer confirmed that all of WNWV's on-air staff was released on that day, and that a format change was impending.
 Several days later, Mark Ribbins tweeted in an apparent allusion to his departure, "I really hope that I don't know #whoisjeny, but I think I really do."

 It was ultimately revealed that the #WhoIsJeny campaign was viral marketing for a new format on WNWV, with Rubber City having registered a trademark for "107.3 JENY" that December 23.
 WNWV dropped the Christmas music format and "Wave" branding on December 30, switching to a temporary simulcast of Akron-market sister station WQMX.
 This simulcast ended on January 3, 2020, at 9:30 a.m.; after a 30-minute stunting sequence, the station relaunched with a modern adult contemporary format, branded as "jenY 107-3".
 The first song played was "Feel It Still" by Portugal.
 The Man.
 Area media coverage interpreted the launch as "(#WhoIsJeny) isn't about a person, but a generation"; phonetically pronounced as "Jenny", the visual rendering of "jenY" is a word play on "Generation Y", an alternate term for the millennial demographic.

-Local personalities included Kathy Vogel and Kris Drew (mornings), Cherise Richards (midday), and Ben McKee (afternoons).
+Personalities during this era were Kathy Vogel and Kris Drew (mornings), Cherise Richards (midday), and Ben McKee (afternoons).

-On October 27, 2020, the station shifted to alternative rock.
+The station shifted to alternative rock during fall 2020.

-In November 2021, WNWV switched to a jockless presentation; all local personalities moved to other Rubber City Radio Group stations.
+On November 12, 2021, WNWV switched to a jockless presentation; all local personalities moved to other Rubber City Radio Group stations.

 107.3 Alternative Cleveland

-The "jenY" branding was dropped on January 17, 2022, in favor of "107.3 Alternative Cleveland".
+The station was rebranded on January 17, 2022, dropping the "jenY" name and adopting the brand "107.3 Alternative Cleveland".